YusraTahir13/AML-PROJECT-ADVANCE/README.md

 # Comparative Analysis of Machine Learning Algorithms for Alzheimer’s Disease Prediction

 This project focuses on the classification and prediction of Alzheimer’s Disease using machine learning techniques.
 Four different models _
-**Support Vector Machine (SVM), Random Forest, Logistic Regression, and XGBoost** _ were developed  and compared to identify the most effective approach for early diagnosis based on clinical, demographic, and lifestyle feature.
+**Support Vector Machine (SVM), Random Forest, Logistic Regression, and XGBoost** _ were developed  and compared to identify the most effective approach for early diagnosis of Alzheimer's disease based on clinical, demographic, and lifestyle feature.

 ## Dataset Information